chuckjaz/invariant/src/files/files.md

 The node ID number.

-# `POST /file-layer/mount`
+# `POST /files/mount`

-Mount a content link to the file-layer.
+Mount a content link to the files server.
 Once the content link is a mounted the file becomes accessable from the other methods.
 If the content-link is slot reference then the directory is writable; ohterwise the directory and all its content are read-only.
 Changing a mounted slot will cause a change request to the associated slot.

 ## Request